encore64/s10-syx2wav/README.md

 # Roland S-10 .syx to .wav conversion

-Takes a sysex-file intended for Roland S-10, analyzes the sysex data and writes one or more wav-files.
+Takes a sysex-file intended for the Roland S-10 (12 bit) sampler, analyzes the sysex data and writes one or more wav-files.

 `$ s10-syx2wav input.syx`